-IoT Manufacturing Congress North America, 18 May 2021 (MST), will shine a spotlight on the real use cases and cutting edge solutions that are revolutionising production and operational efficiency in industry.
-Join a peer group of CTOs, innovation directors, and supply chain leads at this free event, and hear about the latest in IT/OT convergence, security in the connected ecosystem, and advanced automation.
+IoT Manufacturing Congress North America, 18 May 2021 (MDT), is an exclusive virtual event that will shine a spotlight on the real use cases and cutting edge solutions that are revolutionising production and operational efficiency in industry.
+Join a peer group of manufacturers, CTOs, innovation directors, and supply chain leads at this free event, and hear about the latest in IT/OT convergence, security in the connected ecosystem, and advanced automation.

 2021 SPEAKERS INCLUDE

 - Existing QA automation solutions today are not sufficiently accurate, difficult to implement and reconfigure, leading to low ROI.

 - Relimetrics software allows anyone to train AI based machine algorithms and deploy them at scale without writing a single line of code.

 - Relimetrics uses available streams of data in production together with digitized quality data to close the loop in production, enabling zero defect manufacturing.

 Presentation: Driving Digital Transformation in the Workplace through new Technology and the IoT

 ● Building the workforce of the future